ofeksadlo/Fingers-Counter/README.md

 For every angle we found we add up 1 finger (Starting from 2). </br>

 # Disclaimer
-This method is not very good because we cant count 1 finger because there no angles to detect.
+This method is not very good because we cant count 1 finger because there's no angles to detect.
 A better method would be creating a pollygon in the center of the ROI.</br>
 And counting contours that outside of the pollygon.